José Esteban Muñoz: Counterpublics

 In Disidentifications, drawing from Nancy Fraser's notion of "counterpublics," which she states "contest the exclusionary norms of the 'official' bourgeois public sphere, elaborating alternative styles of political behavior and alternative forms of speech," Muñoz defines his own invocation of counterpublics as "communities and relational chains of resistance that contest the dominant public sphere."
-Counterpublics have the capacity of world-making through a series of cultural performances that disidentify with the normative scripts of whiteness, heternormativity, and misogyny.
+Counterpublics have the capacity of world-making through a series of cultural performances that disidentify with the normative scripts of whiteness, heteronormativity, and misogyny.
 Counterpublics disrupt social scripts and create through their work an opening of possibility for other visions of the world that map different, utopian social relations.
 Muñoz suggests that such work is vital for queer people of color subjects survival and possibilities for another world.
 At the center of counterpublic performances is the idea of educated hope, "which is both critical affect and methodology."
-Jack Halberstam in the book In a Queer Time & Place, discusses the role of Drag king culture as a form of counterpublics that validate and produce "minoritarian public spheres" at the same time they challenge white heteronormativity.
-Examples of counterpublics includes visual performances like Xandra Ibarra "La Chica Boom" spictacles, Vaginal Davis, and Cuban activist and The Real World: San Francisco cast-member, Pedro Zamora.
+Jack Halberstam in the book In a Queer Time & Place, discusses the role of drag king culture as a form of counterpublics that validate and produce "minoritarian public spheres" at the same time they challenge white heteronormativity.
+Examples of counterpublics includes visual performances like Xandra Ibarra "La Chica Boom" spictacles, Vaginal Davis, and Cuban activist and The Real World: San Francisco cast-member Pedro Zamora.